pcal43/trailblazer/README.md

 # Trailblazer

-Trailblazer is a Fabric minecraft mod that changes blocks as they are walked on.
+Trailblazer is a Fabric minecraft mod that changes blocks as they are walked on by players and mobs.

+By default, the mod enables two trailblazing effects:

-By default, grass blocks will change to dirt blocks and then to paths.
+* **Dirt Trails.**  As players and zombies walk on grass blocks, the grass will change to dirt and then to paths...*unless* you're going barefoot or wearing boots enchanted with Feather Falling.

+* **Firewalker Boots.**  If you're wearing Netherite Boots enchanted with Fire Protection and Frost Walker, Lava blocks will change to cobblestone as you walk on them.

 ## Features
-* Vanilla-friendly.
-Does NOT add any new blocks to your server.
+* Does NOT add any new blocks to your world.
-* Fully customizable
+* Does NOT have to be installed on the client
+* Fully customizable.
+Change the default effects or create your own.
 * Mobs and players can leave trails
-* Use whatever blocks you want
+* Trails can be enabled or disabled depending on boots/enchants being worn
+* Change any block to any other block
+* Can work boots and enchants from any other mod.

-## Configuration
+## Customization

 To configure the mod, follow the instructions in the default config file:

 https://github.com/pcal43/trailblazer/blob/main/src/main/resources/trailblazer-default.json5

 ## Legal